Transition metal complexes of 2,2'-bipyridine: Tris-bipy complexes

 Bipyridine complexes absorb intensely in the visible part of the spectrum.
 The electronic transitions are attributed to metal-to-ligand charge transfer (MLCT).
 In the "tris(bipy) complexes" three bipyridine molecules coordinate to a metal ion, written as [M(bipy)3]n+ (M = metal ion; Cr, Fe, Co, Ru, Rh and so on).
 These complexes have six-coordinated, octahedral structures and exists as enantiomeric pairs:

 These and other homoleptic tris-2,2′-bipy complexes of many transition metals are electroactive.
 Often, both the metal centred and ligand centred electrochemical reactions are reversible one-electron reactions that can be observed by cyclic voltammetry.
 Under strongly reducing conditions, some tris(bipy) complexes can be reduced to neutral derivatives containing bipy− ligands.
 Examples include M(bipy)3, where M = Al, Cr, Si.

 Square planar complexes

 Square planar complexes of the type [Pt(bipy)2]2+ react with nucleophiles because of the steric clash between the 6,6' positions between the pair of bipy ligands.
 This clash is indicated by the bowing of the pyridyl rings out of the plane defined by PtN4.

 Related ligands

-Many ring-substituted variants of bipy have been described.
+Many ring-substituted variants of bipy have been described, especially dimethyl-2,2'-bipyridines.
 Alkyl substituents enhance the solubility of the complexes in organic solvents.
 6,6'-Substituents tend to protect the metal center.

 The related N,N-heterocyclic ligand phenanthroline forms similar complexes.
 With respective pKa's of 4.86 and 4.3 for their conjugate acids, phenanthroline and bipy are of comparable basicity.

 2,2'-Biquinoline is closely related to bipy as a ligand.